 Days 10–15: From Grasmere, in the Lake District, survey Roman heritage at Hadrian’s Wall and Housesteads Roman fort.
 Admire stately Dalemain House and Brantwood’s views; enjoy the colour of Gresgarth and Levens Hall.

+The tour starts at the hotel in Chester and ends with a transfer to Manchester airport.
 Emirates has flights into and out of Manchester which coincide with the tour.
 Contact us for quotes and bookings.